-That is why we have created 9/11 Health Watch — an independent Watch Group.
-911 Health Watch is monitoring the programs created by the law and are ready to address any lapses in the delivery of services and if necessary to suggest changes that might be needed and making sure that responders and survivors have the information on how the programs are working that they deserve.
+That is why we have created 9/11 Health Watch — an independent watch group.
+9/11 Health Watch is monitoring the programs created by the law; is ready to address any lapses in the delivery of services; is ready, if necessary, to suggest changes that might be needed; and is ready to make sure that responders and survivors have the information on how the programs are working that they deserve.

-We have already worked to help fix the early problems with the reopened September 11th Victim Compensation Fund and are continuing to make sure it and the World Trade Center Health Program provides the care for injured and ill 9/11 Responders and Survivors as the law intended.
-With the reauthorization of both programs we will continue to work to make sure they fulfil their purpose.
+We have already worked to help fix the early problems with the reopened September 11th Victim Compensation Fund, and are continuing to make sure it and the World Trade Center Health Program provides care for injured and ill 9/11 responders and Survivors as the law intended.
+With the reauthorization of both programs, we will continue to work to make sure they fulfill their purpose.

 9/11 Health Watch Inc. was created, along with its advocacy sister organization, Citizens for the Extension of the James Zadroga Act, by the unions and groups that fought so hard to get the law passed.

-We are dedicated to making sure that goal of providing quality medical care and compensation for injured and ill 9/11 Responders and Survivors – embodied in the James Zadroga 9/11 Health and Compensation Act of 2010 and its Reauthorization in 2015 – is met.
+We are dedicated to making sure that the goal of providing quality medical care and compensation for injured and ill 9/11 responders and Survivors – embodied in the James Zadroga 9/11 Health and Compensation Act of 2010 and its reauthorization in 2015 and 2019 – is met.

 9/11 Health Watch Inc. is a 501(c)(3).